 4.4.3.1 Resistor Sensing Enable

-Use the touch button slider to turn on or off Resistor Sensing.
+Use the touch button slider to turn on or off Resistor Health Sensing.
+NGR Open Check and NGR Short Check can be enabled independently.
 For more details on Resistor Sensing see section 7.1